eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 The third payload mapping will be triggered every time a message updates the (temperature) value of a Ditto Thing.
 With that mapping we could create and modify an AAS submodel element with the latest (temperature) value.

 As one may already have observed, the first two payload mappings only react on actions, where something was created.
-So these mappings perform a configuratio.
+So these mappings perform a configuration.
 In the third payload mapping the actual device data is processed.
-The reason why we update a submodel element instead of the whole submodel is that when a Ditto Protocol message arrives at Eclipse Ditto, we only have access to one changed property of a Ditto Thing and no information about the other Ditto Thing properties and therefore submodel elements, which may already be contained in the submodel.
+The reason why we update a submodel element instead of the whole submodel is that when a Ditto Protocol message arrives at Eclipse Ditto, we only have access to one changed property of a Ditto Thing and no information about the other Ditto Thing properties.
+Therefore submodel elements, which may already be contained in the submodel, will be removed from the thing.
+With our solution we preseve the already existing values and only update the values, we receive an update for.

 In the next sections, we discuss the different payload mappings in more detail and look at how the BaSyx-Ditto connection can be registered with the Ditto connectivity service.
+First we show the javascript-based implemenentations, which are later on used in a Ditto connection configuration.

 ### AAS mapping

 Ditto's Payload mappings are defined in Javascript.
 The following JavaScript-based mapping performs a mapping to an AAS every time a Ditto Thing is created.

 ```javascript
 function mapFromDittoProtocolMsg(